MohdRas/docker-beginner_to_pro/README.md

             - our application(container) want to connect to database (container).
             - after container restart, new IP address will be assiged, so communication using IPs is not correct.
         - SOLUTION
           - "user-defined" Bridge
+              - "user-defined" network is isolated from all other networks ( default, none & host). can't talk to them.
               - docker network create --driver bridge --subnet 182.8.x.x/16 custom-isolated-network
               - "custom-isolated-network" is the name of the user-defined network.
               - containers of this network communicate with each other using NAMES.
                   - mysql.connect(CONTAINER_NAME)
-              - "user-defined" network is isolcated from all other networks ( default, none & host).
+                  - CONTAINER_1 - docker run --it -d --name redis-container -net user-defined-network redis
+                  - CONTAINER_2 - docker run --it -d --name nginx-container -net user-defined-network nginx
+                  - inside CONTAINER_1 (redis-container) IP 172.17.0.2
+                      - ping nginx-container
+                      - ping google.com
+                      - "ip route" command
+                          - it will show "default via 172.17.0.1" which means routing via interface docker0 ( 172.17.0.1 )
+                   - inside CONTAINER_2 (nginx-container) IP 172.17.0.3
+                        - ping redis-container
+                        - ping google.com
                     - we can attach a network to a cotainer as part of the "docker run" command.
                     - docker run --net custom-isolated-network --it redis
                     - from inside container, we can execute "ping google.com" OR "ping HOST_MACHINE_IP_ADDRESS"
                     - but we cannot ping any IP address of the "default" bridge network due to isolation. ping 172.17.0.2 , won't work.
                     - we can also ping CONTAINER1 from CONTAINER2 or vice-versa.
 Both containers are attached to the same "user-defined" bridge network.
               - "docker network ls" command show all networks with details like NETWORK_ID, NAME, DRIVER & SCOPE
               - "ip a | NETWORK_ID" command
                   - show "network interface" details as each network has its own interface.